 Poorly Trained Crew – A yacht owner or operator is required to ensure that their crew is properly trained.
 While on the water, conditions can quickly change.
 A crew that lacks adequate training can make a bad situation worse in a matter of minutes.
 Poor decisions by a captain or crew can prove fatal for everyone involved.

 If you have been involved in a yacht accident, you need an experienced, dedicated attorney that will fight hard to get you the recovery you deserve.
 You should never have to settle for less than your case is worth.

 Yacht accidents can be severe, resulting in lifelong injuries or death.
 Whether you were involved in a slip-and-fall suffering a head injury or fell overboard because of a crew member’s negligence, you deserve compensation.

-The Miami yacht accident attorneys at Mase Mebane will not rest until you get the best possible outcome in your case.
+The Miami boating accident attorneys at Mase Seitz Briggs will not rest until you get the best possible outcome in your case.
 We are advocates for our clients, providing aggressive, compassionate representation.
 Our commitment is to provide you unparalleled customer service while getting you the most money available under Florida law.